Improper vs finitely additive distributions as limits of countably additive probabilities: Uniform distribution on integers

 \section{Uniform distribution on integers}

-In this section, we compare different notions of uniform distributions on the set of integers $\mathbb N$. by using several considerations such as limit of proper uniform distributions.
+In this section, we compare different notions of uniform distributions on the set $\mathbb N$ of integers, by using several considerations such as limit of proper uniform distributions.

-We illustrate the fact that FAP uniform distributions are not well defined objects \citep[][pp.122,224]{defi1972}.
-Contrary to uniform improper distributions, FAP limits of uniform distributions on an exhaustive sequence of compact sets are highly dependent on the choice of that sequence.
+We also illustrate the fact that FAP uniform distributions are not well defined objects \citep[][pp.122,224]{defi1972}.
+Contrary to uniform improper distributions, FAP limit points of uniform distributions on an exhaustive sequence of compact sets are highly dependent on the choice of that sequence.